Take Action: How Parents Can Help

 Does AUC sound like a great fit for your son or daughter?
 Take action!
 If you'd like to explore AUC even more or help guide your son or daughter through the process of potentially applying to AUC, there are several things you can do right now:

-Download an admissions viewbook
+Review our admissions viewbook

 The majority of the questions you might have can likely be answered here on this website, but if you’d like to flip through our admissions viewbook and learn more, it’s easy to do (plus, it allows you to check out even more photography of the island, campus, and clinical environments that make up AUC's program).
 Just fill out a simple form and we’ll send you one.

-Sign Up for an admissions event near you
+Sign up for an admissions event near you

 We host a variety of enrollment events.
 AUC Connect Events are career fair-style events that offer a broad look at everything AUC has to offer.
 AUC Up Close events are more personalized and geared toward fostering open discussion.
 Learn more and find an event near you.